vldr/Cyth/README.md

 The signature argument can be a bit tricky.
 A function signature is just a Cyth function without a body.

-For following example, we want to add a `print` function that prints an integer to the terminal.
+For example, let's add a `print` function that prints an integer to the terminal.
 That means this function has to accept an `int` and return nothing, `void`, so the signature would be: `void print(int input)`

 As for the last argument, we simply get the address of the function that will be called by Cyth and cast it to a `uintptr_t`.
 This cast is unfortunate, but officially in C, there is no way to pass function pointers as `void*`.